sabisa-siganga/accenture-app/README.md

-# Brand Landing Page using React
+# Brands Landing Page using React

 This is a landing page I designed for brands, implemented with React.